 How to wash pillows

-The answer to how to wash pillows will depend on what they’re filled with.
-‘Always check with the manufacturer’s instructions before washing a pillow,’ says Drew Miller, a VP at Sit ’n Sleep.
+As a rule, though, the answer to how to wash pillows will depend on what they’re filled with.
+‘Always check with the manufacturer’s instructions before washing a pillow,’ says Drew Miller, a VP at Sit ’n Sleep (opens in new tab).
 ‘Most can be machine washed, but some may need to be dry cleaned.’

-Those that can go into a machine?
-‘Pillows filled with feather, down, cotton, and fiberfill can be cleaned in a washing machine using warm water on a gentle cycle,’ says Roman Peysakhovich, CEO of national cleaning company Onedesk.
+Cleaning tips for those that can go into a machine?
+You might be surprised by the answer if you’ve been asking can you wash a feather pillow?
+‘Pillows filled with feather, down, cotton, and fiberfill can be cleaned in a washing machine using warm water on a gentle cycle,’ says Roman Peysakhovich, CEO of national cleaning company Onedesk (opens in new tab).

 ‘Foam pillows are a common type that you shouldn’t put in the washing machine since the agitation is too harsh and will likely break up the pillow’s padding,’ he says.